 - Coronary bypass surgery

 - Plastic surgery

 What Should I Do?

-If you think that your child’s doctor or surgeon has been negligent and your child has suffered financially and physically as a result, you can consult with a personal injury lawyer.
-A personal injury lawyer will know based on the facts of your child’s case how the case would do in court.
+If you think that your doctor or surgeon has been negligent and you have suffered financially and physically as a result, you can consult with a personal injury lawyer.
+A personal injury lawyer will know based on the facts of your case how the case would do in court.
 If a personal injury lawyer believes that your family has a case, he or she will want to work with you in order to recover damages.
-Your child can recover damages for the cost of the surgery itself, missed school, the physical therapy your child had to attend, and other medical bills.
-In addition, you can receive compensation for your child’s pain and suffering.
+You can recover damages for the cost of the surgery itself, missed work, the physical therapy you had to attend, and other medical bills.
+In addition, you can receive compensation for your pain and suffering.